HEATER ELEMENT LIFE CURVE

-- Using a temperature controller with a 100 ms or faster cycle time to ensure fast response to changing process conditions.
-Be sure the power controller and solid state relay are equally fast in regulating the AC voltage to the heater.
+- Use a temperature controller with a 100 ms or faster cycle time to ensure a fast response to changing process conditions.
+Be sure the power controller or Solid State Relay (SSR) is equally fast in regulating the AC voltage to the heater.

 - Start the heater with a 70°F (Ambient) or 0°C Set-Point (SV) to ensure the output signal to the power controller starts off low (0% Output) before the contactor is engaged and immediately applies full power.

-- Tutco SureHeat/Sylvania recommends using the following closed loop Proportional, Integral and Derivative (PID) settings as a starting point for stable temperature control.
+- Tutco SureHeat (formerly Osram Sylvania) recommends using the following closed-loop Proportional, Integral, and Derivative (PID) settings as a starting point for stable temperature control.
 Some manual tuning may be required for even more precise process control:

-- Include a controller ramp rate for starting up the air heater element.
-The slower the controller ramps up to the final set-point, the less likely the process will have temperature overshooting problems.
+- Include a temperature controller ramp rate for starting up the air heater element.
+The slower the controller ramps up (increasing the proportional band) to the final set-point, the less likely the process will have temperature overshooting problems.
 It is recommended the Tutco SureHeat air heaters are ramped up to the desired set-point temperature over a period of several minutes.
-The following are basic ramp rate recommendations based on the final required set-point temperature, but Tutco SureHeat/Sylvania technical support can be contacted for custom temperature ramp rates:
+The following are basic ramp rate recommendations based on the final required set-point temperature, but Tutco SureHeat/Osram Sylvania technical support can be contacted for custom temperature ramp rates:

 |SET-POINT TEMPERATURE||DEGREES PER MINUTE|